djleamen/resource-masterlist/README.md

 # Developer Brand & Skill Expansion Resource Masterlist

-A curated list of resources and websites to help developers expand their brand, enhance their skills, and connect with the tech community.
+A curated list of resources and websites to help Canadian developers expand their brand, enhance their skills, and connect with the tech community.

 ## Version Control & Project Management
 - [GitHub](https://github.com) – Code hosting, version control & collaboration.